willmroliver/LibeventPlus/README.md

 3. Execute the following line: `cmake --install .`
 4. For UNIX, this will install to `/usr/local/libeventplus`.
 For WIN32, `c:/Program Files/libeventplus`

-You should be able to include this in other CMake projects:
+You should then be able to use the CMake find_package command:
 ```cmake
 find_package(Libevent REQUIRED)     # Required as a dependency but will not need to be linked
 find_package(LibeventPlus)          # Link against this library